 Are those definitions wrong?
 Absolutely not, they’re dead on.
 Are they chock-full of actionable advice that you can implement easily?
 Also absolutely not.
 They are great in theory, but when you and your team sit down to talk about your brand, they don’t exactly provide a step-by-step roadmap on how to get to the goal.

 Your Brand Story Is Your Strategy

 In the simplest terms, your brand story is your strategy.
-It’s an idea from Ben Horowitz, author of The Hard Thing About Hard Things.
+It’s an idea from Ben Horowitz, renowned venture capitalist and author of The Hard Thing About Hard Things.
 He’s the guy with the vision to back little-companies-that-could like Facebook, Airbnb, Pinterest and Twitter—i.e., a person worth listening to when it comes to building brands.

 What is your brand story?
 It’s the narrative of your organization, its approach to business, and how it got to where it is today.
 It’s not the history of your company and how you started it in your mom’s living room with fifty bucks and a dream, but it may include elements about why the business started.

 Your brand story should contain the key messages, voice and tone of your brand.
 While the brand story is typically created for an internal audience—the rallying cry your employees live and breathe—it can be used in part or as a whole to explain your raison d’être to your audience.